It’s that time of year again when employers begin to recruit seasonal staff to cover the busy Christmas and New Year period.

 Specifically, industrial injury claims are a specialist area of personal injury law.
 It should also be said that the damage sustained from an industrial injury may not be clear until years after.
 For example, the development of industrial deafness or an asbestos-related disease can take a long time to become apparent.

 At The Compensation Experts, we work with specialist legal firms who have a proven track record in successful industrial injury compensation claims.
-After your initial consultation with our advisors, during which we will talk to you in detail about your particular circumstances and advise whether you may have grounds for a successful claim on a free no-obligation basis, we will match you with the firm who best suits the circumstances of your case.
+After your initial free consultation with our advisors, we will match you with the firm who best suits the circumstances of your case.
 As a part of this, we will also obtain medical and industry expert reports if needed to help advise you on the strength of your case.
-If you do then decide to progress your case, your solicitor will then contact any witnesses to help build the strongest possible case to support your industrial injury claim.
+If you do then decide to progress your case, your solicitor will collect any evidence and may contact any witnesses to help build the strongest possible case to support your industrial injury claim.
 This evidence will be used not only to prove your entitlement to compensation but also to show the extent of your physical, emotional and financial suffering to ensure the amount you receive is fair.

 Compensation amounts are not plucked out of thin air.
 They are calculated by looking at General and Special Damages.
-General Damages account for the physical or, in the case of workplace stress, psychological trauma you have suffered, including your prognosis for recovery, and will also include the wages you have lost while recovering from an injury.
-Special Damages, meanwhile, account for any financial expense caused by your accident including paying for prescriptions, obtaining reasonable private medical care and the cost of any additional nursing or care support you have needed.
+General Damages account for the physical or, in the case of workplace stress, psychological trauma you have suffered, including your prognosis for recovery.
+Additionally, they will also include the wages you have lost while recovering from an injury.
+Special Damages, meanwhile, account for any financial expense caused by your accident.
+This can include paying for prescriptions, obtaining reasonable private medical care and the cost of any additional nursing or care support you have needed.
 You will need to prove that you have incurred all of these costs too, so make sure you keep all your receipts.
 If you are not sure whether an expense is covered under Special Damages, ask your solicitor before spending the money.
 In addition, Special Damages may include compensation for future lost earnings if the injury you have suffered is so severe you are unable to continue working in the same role.

 According to the latest figures for 2018/19 released by the Health and Safety Executive earlier this month, 1.4 million working people in the UK are suffering from a work-related illness, with 69,208 injuries to employees being reported in the last year.
 Clearly then, workplace accidents and industrial injuries are unfortunately far more commonplace than they should be.
 Because of this, we and the legal firms we work with have a lot of experience in these cases and so, are well-placed to help you get the maximum amount of compensation you are entitled to.